 - The import steps

-- Taking into account the evolutions of the MySQL database
+- Taking into account the evolution of the Oracle database

 - 2. Running queries